 - Turtles Go Hollywood: A series of inter-related adventures involving drug lords, corrupt movie executives, and evil ninja clans.
+Probably released to coincide with the first movie.
 (March 1990)

 After the Bomb series:

-- After The Bomb: An adventure to take place on the Eastern United States that has been ravaged by nuclear warfare.
+- After the Bomb: An adventure that takes place in the Eastern United States that has been ravaged by nuclear warfare.
 (January 1986)

 - Road Hogs: Takes the adventure to the West side of the US too.
 Notably included a tale about a senile and elderly Raphael as a martial arts master.
 (October 1986)

-- Mutants Down Under: Expands the adventure to Austrailia.
+- Mutants Down Under: Expands the adventure to Australia.
 (June 1988)

 - Mutants of the Yucatan: Expands the adventure to Mexico's Yucatán Peninsula.
 (July 1990)